Updated May 2019

 3. Pack Your Dancing Shoes

 Arrive early because on the Friday afternoon there’s a free kickoff dance party in the plaza – sure to be the best event of the summer concert series, hands down.
 So make sure you bring those sparkly shoes and light-up sneakers for this event.

 4. Fuel Up (And Know Where to Get Food in a Hurry)

-Outside of the festival grounds, there are plenty of good places to dine out with kids in Whistler – here’s a few favourite family restaurants from locals.
+Outside of the festival grounds, there are plenty of good places to dine out with kids in Whistler – here’s the Insider’s Guide to Eating with Young Kids in Whistler.
 Reservations highly recommended to ensure you can get a table at your preferred meal time.
 The shops around the festival site in Whistler Olympic Plaza and nearby Main Street offer places to grab fuel in a hurry too, with everything from pizza and sandwiches to pies and burgers within 5 minutes’ walk (it’s actually 1-2 minutes for adults, but we added wandering/discovery time for those with smaller legs).
 There are also sweet treats if you need a bribe, plenty of ice cream and multiple cafes for a parental caffeine boost.

 5. Dress for Success

 In previous years the festival has seen both blue sky, warm days and cooler, cloudy days.
 Being in the mountains the weather can change quickly, so keep an eye on the weather in Whistler and plan accordingly – a light jacket and hat are great pieces of kit to pack.
 With a nice grassy area to play on, performances that will get the kids up and dancing and lots of arts and crafts, comfy play clothes and sturdy footwear are a great choice.